 Sunnegga, which is easily accessed by rail, is perfect for riding multiple times or as a finishing touch at the end of a longer tour

 June to October

 12,333 ft (3,759 m)

-From luxurious chalet-style hotels to snug family homes with that rustic Alpine flair, there’s no shortage of fabulous accommodation in this tourist hub
+From chalet-style hotels to snug family homes with that rustic Alpine flair you find mountain biking in France, there’s no shortage of fabulous accommodation in this tourist hub

 Before heading out, it’s always prudent to check online or at the valley station to see if the trails are open